 When you stay at a Walt Disney World hotel you are allowed extended park hours.
 This program used to be called “Extra Magic Hours.”
 That program was suspended during the pandemic, and Disney has decided it will not return.
 In its place is Early Theme Park Entry which will begin in October of 2021.

-This new program allows certain guests to enter any theme park 30 minutes prior to opening.
+This new program allows Disney Resort hotel guests (as well as guests from a select few other hotels) to enter any theme park 30 minutes prior to opening.
 This program is only available for Walt Disney World resort guests and a great way to help avoid long lines for attractions.
 Guests will need a valid ticket or pass and you will need to have a reservation for the park you wish to uses the Early Theme Park Entry.

 7. Disney Dining Plan